 Saturday, July 7, will be a tail-wagging good time at the Fayetteville Town Center on the Historic Downtown Square.

 At the first ever Bark Bash, which will be held 1-4 p.m., dog lovers and their furry friends can enjoy a day of meeting fellow pet owners, shopping from local pet-friendly vendors and even meet up with adoption agencies as well as pet rescue centers from the Fayetteville area.

 Presented by the Walton Arts Center each year, the Artosphere Festival celebrates art, music and nature with exciting performances, activities and events that the whole family can enjoy!

 With the 2018 festival focusing on the importance of water resources and their conservation, environmental artist, Stacy Levy returned to Artosphere to create a temporary art installation, called Topo Map for School Avenue.

 Fayetteville is Northwest Arkansas’ craft beer capital, as it’s home to several local breweries, bar crawls and a whole community of beer lovers.
 On Saturday, May 12 from 5-8 pm., the annual Fayetteville Foam Fest offers festival goers the opportunity to sample a large selection of beers from local, regional and national breweries.

-The Walton Arts Center will host a production of “Cabaret” Jan.
-19-21 as part of its Broadway Series, which brings to Fayetteville some of the most heralded theatrical productions in the world.
+The Walton Arts Center is hosting a production of “Beautiful - The Carole King Musical” April 24-29 as part of its Broadway Series, which brings to Fayetteville some of the most heralded theatrical productions in the world.